Instrument: Tone holes and key system

 Some thoughts on optimal keys

-Jack Brymer has stated in his excellent book (by the way: a "must read") that the clarinet key opens the tone hole in the wrong place, and he is right: Ideally it would close the tone hole inside at the bore, in order to leave a shining, polished, uninterrupted tube with nothing causing air turbulences.
-When the tone hole is open, the opening should be as big as possible.
-The key should open and close the hole in an instance extremely fast and fully wide - much like a camera shutter.
+Jack Brymer has stated in his excellent book (by the way: a "must read") that the clarinet key opens the tone hole in the wrong place, and he is right: Ideally it would close the tone hole inside the bore, in order to leave one shining, polished, uninterrupted tube with nothing causing air turbulences.
+When the tone hole is open, the opening should also be as big as possible.
+The key should open and close the hole in an instance extremely fast and also open fully wide - much like a camera shutter.
 Since instrument builders and clarinet players are conservative, this may be only theoretical thinking, but from time to time you find revolutionaries in this metier, and micromechanics and electronics have advanced in recent years, so it may be technically possible to construct large mechanical valves that are adjusted to the round bore.